IndusWebDsgn/to-do-list/Readme.txt

-To-Do List App
-This app helps you manage tasks easily.
-You can add, edit, complete, and delete tasks, and organize them into Pending and Completed lists.

-Features
-Add Tasks: Write a task and set a due date.

-Pending/Completed Tasks: Automatically separates tasks based on their status.

-Mark as Completed: Select tasks and mark them as done with one click.

-Edit/Delete Tasks: Change task details or remove them.

-Local Storage: Tasks are saved in your browser, so they stay even after refreshing the page.

-Responsive Design: Works well on mobile devices with a clean layout.

-How It Works
-Adding a Task:

-Write the task in the input box.

-Pick a due date.

-Click "Add Task" to add it to the Pending list.

-Completing a Task:

-Select tasks with checkboxes in the Pending list.

-Click "Mark as Completed" to move them to the Completed list.

-Editing a Task:

-Click "Edit" next to a task.

-Update the task details.

-Deleting a Task:

-Click "Delete" next to a task to remove it.

-Task Toggle:

-Click a task to move it between Pending and Completed lists.

-Data Persistence:

-Tasks are saved in the browser's Local Storage, so they stay even after a page refresh.

-File Structure
-HTML: Contains the layout with Bootstrap classes.

-CSS: Styles for appearance and custom buttons.

-JavaScript: Manages tasks and saves them in Local Storage.

-Technologies Used
-HTML5: Structure

-CSS3: Styling

-Bootstrap 5: Responsive design

-JavaScript: Functionality.
+# To-Do List App

+The **To-Do List App** is designed to make managing tasks simple and efficient.
+It allows you to add, edit, complete, and delete tasks, organizing them into **Pending** and **Completed** lists for easy access and tracking.

+---

+## Features

+### Add Tasks
+You can quickly add a task by typing it into the input box and setting a due date.
+The task will then appear in your **Pending** list.

+### Pending and Completed Tasks
+Tasks are automatically sorted into **Pending** or **Completed** lists based on their status, making it easy to track what’s left to do.

+### Mark as Completed
+Select tasks using checkboxes in the Pending list, then mark them as completed with a single click.

+### Edit and Delete Tasks
+Tasks are flexible!
+You can edit their details whenever needed or delete them entirely if they’re no longer relevant.

+### Local Storage
+All tasks are saved in your browser's Local Storage, ensuring your data persists even after refreshing the page.

+### Responsive Design
+The app is built with mobile-friendly, responsive design, offering a clean and user-friendly experience on any device.

+---

+## How It Works

+### Adding a Task
+1. Write the task in the input box.
+2. Pick a due date.
+3. Click **"Add Task"** to move it to the Pending list.

+### Completing a Task
+1. Select the task(s) using the checkboxes in the Pending list.
+2. Click **"Mark as Completed"** to shift them to the Completed list.

+### Editing a Task
+1. Click the **Edit** button next to a task.
+2. Update the task details as needed.

+### Deleting a Task
+1. Click the **Delete** button next to a task to remove it from the list.

+### Task Toggle
+Clicking on a task allows you to easily move it back and forth between the **Pending** and **Completed** lists.

+### Data Persistence
+Your tasks are stored locally in the browser, meaning they’ll remain intact even after you refresh or close the page.

+---

+## File Structure

+- **HTML**: Defines the app’s layout using Bootstrap classes for structure and design.
+- **CSS**: Provides custom styling for buttons and the overall appearance.
+- **JavaScript**: Handles the app’s core functionality, including managing tasks and saving data in Local Storage.

+---

+## Technologies Used

+- **HTML5**: For structuring the application.
+- **CSS3**: To style and enhance the app’s visual appeal.
+- **Bootstrap 5**: Ensures a responsive and mobile-friendly design.
+- **JavaScript**: Implements functionality and task management logic.

+---

+This app is a simple yet powerful way to stay organized, whether you're managing personal tasks or work projects.